 The Real Wage Rate The natural unemployment rate is influenced by the level of the real wage rate.
 Real wage rates that bring unemployment are a minimum wage and an efficiency wage.
+Chapter 6 (see pp. 131-133) explains how the minimum wage creates unemployment.
 An efficiency wage is a wage set above the going market wage to enables firms to attract the most productive workers, get them to work hard, and discourage them from quitting.